Course Coordinator:Cindy Davis (cdavis@usc.edu.au) School:School of Law and Society

 Standard Grading (GRD)

-Early feedback on your performance in this course will be available via the formative quiz in week 3, and also via weekly Kahoot quizzes in the tutorials.
+Early feedback on your performance in this course will be available via the discussion board task, the formative quiz in week 3, and also via weekly Kahoot quizzes in the tutorials.

 Week 2 | Online Discussion Board |